VirtoCommerce/vc-platform/docs/developer-guide/working-with-platform-manager/localization-implementation.md

 }
 ```

-After building, according to the sequence of merging, resulting value of the "title" will be "bar".В Therefore, you may override any translation value using the order of merging.
+After building, according to the sequence of merging, resulting value of the "title" will be "bar".
+Therefore, you may override any translation value using the order of merging.

 ## Components to translate contents

-Basically, Virto Commerce Manager uses[В angular-translate module](https://angular-translate.github.io/docs/#/guide)В for localization.
+Basically, Virto Commerce Manager uses[ angular-translate module](https://angular-translate.github.io/docs/#/guide) for localization.
 Please read its documentation for more details.
-The main principle is to use IDs from translation files instead of static text.В Sometimes the content might be not static.
-In such case you should useВ [variable replacement](https://angular-translate.github.io/docs/#/guide/06_variable-replacement).
+The main principle is to use IDs from translation files instead of static text.
+Sometimes the content might be not static.
+In such case you should use [variable replacement](https://angular-translate.github.io/docs/#/guide/06_variable-replacement).

-The preferred way is to use module'sВ [translate filter](https://angular-translate.github.io/docs/#/guide/04_using-translate-filter)В for translation as it adds $watch for each translation ID.
-Therefore, all resources will be translated automatically upon language switching.В Unlike translate filter,В [$translate service](https://angular-translate.github.io/docs/#/guide/03_using-translate-service)В doesn't track the languageВ change.В Be careful when using translate service.
+The preferred way is to use module's [translate filter](https://angular-translate.github.io/docs/#/guide/04_using-translate-filter) for translation as it adds $watch for each translation ID.
+Therefore, all resources will be translated automatically upon language switching.
+Unlike translate filter, [$translate service](https://angular-translate.github.io/docs/#/guide/03_using-translate-service) doesn't track the language change.
+Be careful when using translate service.

 ## Structure of Virto Commerce translation file

-The structure of namespaces in translation file looks like a structure of moduleвЂ™s Script folder for convenience.
+The structure of namespaces in translation file looks like a structure of modules Script folder for convenience.
 But this rule is **not strong**.

-So, the first object is unique module name throughout all ManagerвЂ™s modules.В There are some common objects inside each module:
+So, the first object is unique module name throughout all Managers modules.
+There are some common objects inside each module:
 * blades and wizards;
 * dialogs;
 * widgets;